NawfalTachfine/DeepReinforcementLearningNanodegree/p1.navigation/Report.md

 # Project 1 - Navigation
-## Training an RL agent to solve the Unity Banana Collector task
+## Training a DeepRL agent to solve the Unity Banana Collector task

 ### Solution
 I started out simple, re-purposing the vanilla Deep Q-Learning Network from the corresponding lesson, with one hidden layer comprised of 64 neurons.
 To my surprise, it solved the task in **less than 500** episodes!
 It goes to show how powerful them neural networks are! :smile: